araffin/academic-kickstart/content/post/tune-sac-isaac-sim/index.md

     return mean_reward
 ```

-After 5 minutes of training, the agent is evaluated, no matter how many interactions with the environment were needed (the `TimeoutCallback` forces the agent to exit the training loop).
+The agent is evaluated after five minutes of training, regardless of how many interactions with the environment were needed (the `TimeoutCallback` forces the agent to exit the training loop).

 ### TQC hyperparameters

 Similar to [PPO](../optuna/) many hyperparameters can be tuned for TQC.
-After some trials and errors, here is the sampling function I used:
+After some trials and errors, here is the sampling function I used (I've put in comments the meaning of each of them):

 ```python
 def sample_tqc_params(trial: optuna.Trial) -> dict[str, Any]: